 The Joint Master’s in Applied Geophysics offers students a combination of study and research, leading to an outstanding qualification in Applied Geophysics, relevant for careers in the areas of Earth resource exploration and management as well as environmental and engineering investigations.
 Graduates from the programme are likewise attractive for positions in industry as well as doctoral studies in Earth Sciences.

 Our mission is to educate students in geophysical methodologies for exploring and monitoring the subsurface of the Earth.
 This education entails obtaining knowledge of the fundamental theory behind these methodologies, their application and their link to societally highly relevant fields such as natural resources, geo-energies (e.g., geothermal-power, hydro-power, hydrocarbons), subsurface storage, geo-hazards, underground management and the environment.
 The graduates are internationally oriented and attractive for positions in industry and government/public organisations but also well prepared for doctoral studies in Earth sciences around the world.

 The students study and move together between universities as a group to complete the 120 EC (European Credits) Joint Masters programme.
-A complete overview of the courses can be found here.
+A complete overview of the courses for 2019-2021 can be found here.
+An overview of the courses for 2020-2022 can be found here.

 Pre-study online courses

 To fully benefit from the Joint Masters programme, it may be necessary for you to review some appropriate convergence courses that are available online.